 - 6.2.3.5 All council members must demonstrate impartiality and fairness.
-They must not show favoritism, particularly toward the municipality's suppliers. - 6.2.3.6 All council members must be independent-minded and exercise objective judgment without personal interest in order to make the best decisions for the municipality. - 6.2.3.7 A council member who becomes aware of a conflict of interest or is notified of one must take steps to resolve it as soon as possible after becoming aware of it. - 6.2.3.8 All council members must prevent and avoid situations in which they may be subject to undue influence with regard to a decision that could favor their personal interests or, ~~in an abusive manner~~, those of any other person. - 6.2.3.9 All council members must ensure, at all times, that their activities other than those related to their elected office do not conflict with the performance of their duties as municipal elected officials. - 6.2.3.10 Strict procedure for managing conflicts of interest: Any member of the council or a committee who becomes aware of or is notified of their own conflict of interest must make a mandatory verbal declaration at the beginning of each meeting concerned.
+They must not show favoritism, particularly toward the municipality's suppliers. - 6.2.3.6 All council members must be independent-minded and exercise objective judgment without personal interest in order to make the best decisions for the municipality. - 6.2.3.7 A council member who becomes aware of a conflict of interest must take steps to resolve it as soon as possible after becoming aware of it. - 6.2.3.8 All council members must prevent and avoid situations in which they may be subject to undue influence with regard to a decision that could favor their personal interests or those of any other person. - 6.2.3.9 All council members must ensure, at all times, that their activities other than those related to their elected office do not conflict with the performance of their duties as municipal elected officials. - 6.2.3.10 Strict procedure for managing conflicts of interest: Any member of the council or a committee who becomes aware of a conflict of interest concerning them must make a mandatory verbal declaration at the beginning of each meeting concerned.
 They must abstain from any deliberation or vote on the matter in question and physically leave the room while it is being discussed (in order to avoid any appearance of undue influence, in accordance with CMQ guidelines).
 This declaration and withdrawal shall be recorded in the minutes.